-The box tree caterpillar is back and its numbers are increasing.
-If you’ve got the caterpillar in your garden then you will know the havoc it can cause, stripping box plants of their leaves in a very short period of time.
+You will know if you have box tree caterpillar in your garden because of the damage it can cause.
+Buxus can be stripped of their leaves in a very short period of time.

-This behaviour makes it very difficult to treat the caterpillar with an insecticide such as Bayer’s Provanto Ultimate Bug Killer as the spray struggles to penetrate the protective webbing and leaves.
-I’m also not a fan of these contact insecticides.
+Personally I’m not a fan of contact insecticides.
 They are fairly indiscriminate about which bugs they target so you risk killing a lot of beneficial pollinating insects in the spraying process.

 Here are four other ways to beat the box tree caterpillar that I prefer to recommend: